even4void/aliquote/content/post/playing-with-docbook-again.md

 $ cd getopt-1.1.4
 ```

 In the `Makefile`, update the `LDFLAGS` so it reads `LDFLAGS=-lintl` (which is used for internationalization support in other packages).
-Then, simply run

-(An alternative would be to type directly `LDFLAGS="-lintl" make -e`.)

-Yes, that's a bunch of external dependencies for a small program that basically acts as a wrapper around [xsltproc](http://xmlsoft.org/XSLT/xsltproc2.html)...
+An alternative would be to type directly `LDFLAGS="-lintl" make -e`.
+Yes, that's a bunch of external dependencies for a small program that basically acts as a wrapper around [xsltproc](http://xmlsoft.org/XSLT/xsltproc2.html).

 Now, we can install `xmlto`.
 Before that, we need to install the Docbook stylesheets, as well as DocBook 4.2 files.
 This is well explained [here](https://wincent.com/wiki/Installing_Git_1.5.2.3_on_Mac_OS_X_Tiger) and I follow those instructions.
 Basically, this means to: